Ritika8081/Cuboid/README.md

 ---

+### Note:
+- when you open game you will see a modal with a button named "Connect" click on it to connect your device.

 ### 🧘‍♀️ Tips for Playing
-- During calibration, try to focus intensely to set a higher personal threshold
-- Maintain consistent focus - the shape moves after 3 seconds of sustained beta activity
+- Maintain consistent focus - the shape moves after 2 seconds of sustained beta activity
 - Practice different mental states to observe how brainwaves shift.
-- **To recalibrate:** Click the **Stop** button, then click **Start** again.
 - Train your brain.
 Improve focus.
 Enjoy the journey.

 ## 👩‍💻 Author